Ten Reasons Trump is the Most Corrupt President in U.S. History

 6. He has sought to undermine the integrity of our elections, with the aim of improving his chances to win.
 Trump has falsely claimed widespread voting fraud by Democrats.
 He has publicly declared that the only way he can lose the election is if the Democrats cheat, refused to say he will peacefully transfer power, and told his supporters he should get “twelve more years,” instead of four.
 He’s also urged and endorsed efforts by his underlings and supporters to act in intimidating, threatening, and illegal ways toward Democratic voters.

-He has sought foreign regime interference in US elections, even withholding congressionally-mandated military aid to Ukraine to pressure that country’s president to announce a phony investigation of Joe Biden — an abuse that got Trump impeached by the House of Representatives and led a majority of Senators to declare him culpable.
+Trump also has sought foreign regime interference in US elections, even withholding congressionally-mandated military aid to Ukraine to pressure that country’s president to announce a phony investigation of Joe Biden — an abuse that got Trump impeached by the House of Representatives and led a majority of Senators to declare him culpable.
 He has pressed his intelligence agencies to downplay evidence that Russia is interfering to help him in 2020, as it did in 2016.

 He and his administration have endlessly violated the Hatch Act by using government officials and resources to advance his re-election.